adlnet/xAPI-Spec/xAPI.md

 an account with a homePage set to the home page corresponding to the system performing the conversion and an accountName of "unknown".
 * if the Statement property in Context was set, remove it from the Statement.
 * Preserve all other properties without modification, including "stored".
-Stored should still be updated if the Statement is passed to another system.
+Stored will still be updated if the Statement is passed to another system.

 ######Conversion of Statements created based on version 0.95